Your network editor has reposted this from H-Announce. The byline reflects the original authorship.

 Kyoto University, Japan, March 22-23, 2018.

-Organized by the research project “Colonial Soldiers in World War II: war, labour and gender under colonialism,” at Kyoto University, funded by the Japan Society for the Promotion of Science (JSPS)
+The conference is being organized by the research project “Colonial Soldiers in World War II: war, labour and gender under colonialism,” at Kyoto University, funded by the Japan Society for the Promotion of Science (JSPS)

 Keynote and main speakers:

 Ruth Ginio (Ben Gurion University of the Negev)